cinquemb/LCMVBeamformer/ideas.md

 - Beamforming filter matrix
-	- instead of test dataset, use running mean normalized time series for 100ms for covariance matrix
+	- instead of test dataset, use running mean normalized time series for 100ms for covariance matrix on regions where deactivation greater than some sigma was obsered from photo